 Hardship loans have different repayment terms, so it’s essential to consider which financial option best suits your current situation.

-Short-term loans offer small amounts that you must repay within two weeks to a few months.
+Short-term personal loans offer small amounts that you must repay within two weeks to a few months.
 You will either pay in one lump sum or make a few monthly payments.
 Small-dollar loans are ideal if you only need a few hundred dollars to afford the cost of living alone.
 However, short-term loans like payday loans have high-interest rates that make the repayment process difficult.

 Long-term loans are paid over the course of a few months or years.
 Look into installment loans if you need a few thousand dollars to take back control of your life.
 You can make smaller monthly payments over a more extended period, but keep in mind that you will end up paying more money in interest fees.